 Our UK operations have the largest store of GE approved spare parts located outside of Austria.
 The store is located with ready access to the motorway network for rapid dispatch around the country.
 Clarke Energy’s service facilities have a GE authorised engine overhaul capablity of rapidly refurbishing a number of used engines in parallel and a cylinder head refurbishment line.
 The company also stocks a number of engine short blocks and is able to provide swing engines in order to minimise the downtime of generation assets at the point of overhaul.

-Clarke Energy has from the outset endeavoured to meet the highest industry standards and has a dedicated team for Quality, Environment, Health and Safety (QUENSH).
+Clarke Energy has, from the outset, endeavoured to meet the highest industry standards and has a dedicated team for Quality, Environment, Health and Safety (QUENSH).
+The accreditation through DNV of ISO9001:2015, ISO14001:2015 and OHSAS 18001:2007 have been combined and incorporated into a fully Integrated Management System (IMS).

 Health and Safety

 Clarke Energy is dedicated to ensuring the safety of our employees.
-The company is delighted to have won the International British Safety Council Award for twelve consecutive years since first participating in 1999.
-Clarke Energy ensures that its employees are protected to the highest levels with personal protective equipment that exceeds legal requirements and procedures in place to minimise any risks associated with our employees work.
-In 2012 Clarke Energy was successfully awarded ISO14001:2015 certification.
+The company is delighted to have won the International British Safety Council Award for consecutively, year-on-year, since first participating in 1999.
+Clarke Energy works hard to ensure that its employees are protected to the highest levels with personal protective equipment that exceeds legal requirements and procedures in place to minimise any risks associated with our employees work.
+The attainment of OHSAS 18001:2007 demonstrates Clarke Energy’s formal Health and Safety systems, that are aligned to internationally recognised best practice to provide the best possible working conditions for its employees.

-Due to the nature of our work the company recognises the need for ensuring the highest levels of gas safety procedues are also attained.
-The company is therefore a participant in the Gas Safe Scheme which has superceeded the CORGI register.
+Due to the nature of our work the company recognises the need for ensuring the highest levels of gas safety procedures are also attained.
+The company is therefore a participant in the Gas Safe Scheme which has superseded the CORGI register.
 It is a legal requirement in the UK that any company carrying out gas related work must be on this register.

 Integrated Quality, Environment, Safety and Health Policy